 If our advisor elects to defer its right to receive a subordinated termination fee and there is a liquidation or sale of all or substantially all of the assets of the operating partnership, then our advisor will be entitled to receive a subordinated termination fee in an amount equal to the greater of (a) 15.0% of the net proceeds from the sale of our assets owned as of the termination of the advisory agreement and the included assets, after subtracting the sum of (1) the total amount of capital raised from stockholders and the capital value of partnership units issued in connection with the acquisition of the included assets through the date of the liquidity event plus (2) an amount equal to an annual 7.0% cumulative, non-compounded return on such initial invested capital and the capital value of such partnership units measured for the period from inception through the date of the liquidity event date, or (b) deemed real estate commissions equal to 3.0% of the contract sales price that would have been paid to the advisor and its affiliates (assuming the sale of substantially all the assets of the operating partnership at the date of termination of the advisory agreement at fair market value on such date; provided that in no event may such deemed real estate commissions exceed the aggregate reasonable, customary and competitive real estate commission in light of the size, type and location of the properties).
-If our advisor receives the subordinated incentive fee, it would no longer be entitled to receive subordinated distributions of net sales proceeds or the subordinated termination fee, it would no longer be entitled to receive subordinated distributions on the amount of compensation our advisor and its affiliates may receive.
+If our advisor receives the subordinated incentive fee, it would no longer be entitled to receive subordinated distributions of net sales proceeds or the subordinated termination fee.
+If our advisor receives the subordinated termination fee, it would no longer be entitled to receive subordinated incentive fee.
+There are many additional conditions and restrictions on the amount of compensation our advisor and its affiliates may receive.